oz123/mach/docs/usage.rst

 Flags vs. Commands
 ------------------

-Sometime you want to add global flags to your applications.
+Sometimes you want to add global flags to your applications.
 Here is an hypothetical CLI application:

 .. code:: shell